-Once used as the company store, selling candy, Coca-Cola, and blue jeans, the building has been fully restored and features unusual farm relics and photos of Limoneira’s past, which is used to tell both company history and exciting future plans.
+Once used as the company store, selling candy, Coca-Cola, and blue jeans, the building has been fully restored.
+It features unusual farm relics and photos of Limoneira’s past, which tell both company history and exciting plans.

 Just outside, scattered among the various fruit trees, are an adobe workers’ quarters, a couple of clapboard houses, and several wooden commercial outbuildings.

 Hugged by oak-studded hillsides and rugged mountain peaks, this “Citrus Capital of the World” and many of its original buildings became an epicenter of silent film production in the 1920s, and today is still a popular backdrop for Hollywood filmmakers.

 But perhaps the most exciting characteristic of Limoneria is its ability to balance the past with the future, blending historic architecture with modern technology like a recently completed one-megawatt “solar orchard,” which harnesses the sun for clean energy.